 - Freeze another hour.

-- Remove from muffin pan and place in a freezer-safe container and keep frozen.
+- Remove from the muffin pan and place in a freezer-safe container.
+Keep frozen.

 The Process

 These yummy, healthy peanut butter cups come together in two parts.
-First, you prepare two mini muffin trays with mini muffin liners.
-I use two trays of twelve so that they can easily fit into my freezer.
-Feel free to use a tray with twenty-four.
+First, prepare two Mini-muffin trays with Mini-muffin liners.
+I use two trays of twelve so that they can easily fit into my freezer, but you can use a tray with twenty-four.

-Mix oats, almond flour, peanut butter, maple syrup, vanilla, and salt, and spoon into mini muffin trays lined with mini muffin liners.
+Mix oats, almond flour, peanut butter, maple syrup, 1 T melted coconut oil, vanilla, and salt, and spoon into Mini-muffin trays lined with Mini-muffin liners.
 Place them in the freezer for an hour.
-Next, melt the chocolate chips, add peanut butter, and spoon over the frozen base.
+Next, melt the chocolate chips with the remaining 1 T coconut oil and spoon over the frozen base.
 Sprinkle with Malden Salt flakes and freeze for an additional hour.
-Store in an air-tight container in the freezer and pop one out whenever you need a pat on the back or to sneak a non-guilty pleasure.
+Store in an air-tight container in the freezer, and pop one out whenever you need a pat on the back or to sneak a non-guilty pleasure.

 Other Healthy Treats